 Why did we put this one on the list?
 Because brisket is undeniably one of the most popular meats when it comes to smoking.
 In fact, some may say it’s the only way to enjoy brisket the proper way.

 That being said, brisket takes a lot of time and energy in order to smoke.
-The bonus to cooking brisket is there’s usually enough fat to ensure the cut of meat has enough moisture to maintain flavor without drying out, which is crucial to a nice flavor and a fall-off-the-bone finish.
+The bonus to cooking brisket is there’s usually enough fat to ensure the beef cut has enough moisture to maintain flavor without drying out, which is crucial to a nice smoky flavor and a fall-off-the-bone finish.

 To cut brisket, you need to set aside at least 10 hours of your time, if not upwards of 14 hours.
 This is an all-night or all day venture that shouldn’t be rushed.
 Brisket pairs well with oak, but it can also go well with maple and hickory, depending on the type of taste you’re seeking.
 Hickory will provide a more rich, barbecue flavor, while maple is sweeter.